 These rules are defined by the Decree on the regulation and protection of the protected coastal area of the sea (Uredba o uređenju i zaštiti zaštićenog obalnog područja mora).
 It is available here.

-Here you can find the latest publication that sums up information on Croatian real estate market It includes general information about real estate in Croatia according to types of property.
+Here you can find the latest publication that sums up information on the Croatian real estate market It includes general information about real estate in Croatia according to types of property.
 The basic indicators shown for each type of real estate are the average (medial) purchase price and the average (medial) size of the real estate.
 Information is available at the level of the entire country, counties, local units, Zagreb, and level of the cadastral municipality.

 Initial approximate values of properties including construction land, agricultural land, forest land and naturally barren land is available here.